Asthma

 Fabric industry and textile workersDust from cotton and fabrics, volatile organic compounds

-Farmers, gardens, landscape crewsPollen, mold, chemicals, pesticides
+Farmers, gardeners, landscape crewsPollen, mold, chemicals, pesticides

 Beauty (hair and nail salons)Dyes, chemicals, vapors, adhesives

-Pharmaceutical workersDrugs and enzymes
+Pharmaceutical and lab workersDrugs, latex, fungi, enzymes

 Air quality can play a big role in work-related asthma.
 Any work that causes small particles to enter the air may also create poor air quality in the workplace.
-These small airborne particles can get breathed into the lungs.
-Poor indoor air quality in the workplace affects more than our lungs.
-It can also affect mental function, ability to focus, and productivity.4 People who work outside may also endure exposure to outdoor air pollution or pollen.
+You can breathe these small airborne particles into your lungs.
+People who work outside may also be exposed to outdoor air pollution or pollen.

 Work-related asthma symptoms are the same as general asthma symptoms.